ISA / ILS Water Safety Course and SLSGB Surf Coach Lifesaver Award

 - Be medically and physically fit

-- Complete the online registration form in your course and choose your course date.
-Fill in all required fields
+- Complete the registration form incl. the course date with all required fields.

-- Payment of course fee (down-payment) to reserve a place
+- Payment of course fee to reserve a place

-- You are receiving the invoice as soon as (and only if!) you have made the down-payment AND registered
+- You are receiving the invoice, the course manuals, etc. as soon as (and only if!) you have made the payment AND registered; the invoice is also the reservation of your place!

 - Complete the syllabus for assessment